-The storage compartment is located in the bow.
-Inside the compartment are provided bands for securing a fire extinguisher (not standard equipment with this watercraft).
+The box type storage compartment is located in the bow.
+The storage box can be taken out easily.
+In the storage box is provided a container for a fire extinguisher (not standard equipment with this watercraft).

-To open the lid, turn the knob to the right while pushing in on it.
+To open the lid, pull the knob all the way up until the lid latches.